CambridgeCIA/LION/README.md

 University of Cambridge Computational Image Analysis (CIA) groups AI tools for tomographic reconstruction, LION (Learned Iterative Optimization Networks)

+The toolbox contains data dowloading and pre-processing, torch `DataSet` classes for the existing data, and `Experiments` class with implementation of default realistic experiments, several data-driven methods and models, and features to enhacne reproduciblity.

 **WARNING** Building in progress.
 This is a tool in development in very early stages.
 Many things are bound to fail and many more are bound to change.
 If you want to help with development, send an email to Ander Biguri and/or open and issue or a discussion.